skip to main content

 Wi-Fi 7 now adds 4096-QAM to push even more data through the air.
 In this case, there are 4,096 possible states of 12-bit symbols, but you’ll see the benefits of this extra speed only if you’re using a Wi-Fi 7 smartphone, laptop, desktop add-in card, and so on.
 Wi-Fi 6E devices and older remain locked at 1024-QAM and lower.

-We show how the different modulation types affect your speed in our performance section further down the page.
+I show how the different modulation types affect your speed in the performance section further down the page.

 Extra channels on the 5 GHz band